jlord/sheetsee.js/readme.md

 # Updates!

-I'm about to spend some more time on sheetsee.
-Plans to clean it up, add more stuff out of the box and probably most importlantly work on making it easier to stand up.
-I'm going to leave my gh-pages branch with a working example and in the master branch will be the very general template to use for standing sheetsee up.
+ I'm building the changes to sheetsee.js.
+Through a Knight-Mozilla Open News Grant I'll be making lots of improvements and working with WBEZ to make a sheetssee awesome.
+Newness will include: stripping it of all CfA project-specific idiosyncrasies and making it really easy to understand and stand up, more out of the box vizualization options, sortable tables of data, data caching and documentation galore!

-If you have some suggestions, hit me up at to.jlord@gmail.com.
-I'll follow up soon with more details on my plans for sheetsee.
+ This branch will remain for now and branch `twoOh` will be the working one I'll be making updates on.

-WoO!
+ Woo!

 # Hi!